 Tips for Hosting the Best Garage Sale Ever

-A garage sale can be fun for the whole family, but it involves detailed planning and follow-through.
-As a potential seller, you need to know how to advertise, organize, merchandise, price and negotiate.
+A garage sale can be fun for the whole family but getting it right involves detailed planning and follow-through.
+As a potential purveyor household goods you need to know how to advertise, organize, merchandise, price and negotiate.
 Following these tips will help ensure you have the best garage sale ever!

--Rigid poster board, wooden stakes or boxes and wide-tip permanent markers to create signs
+-Rigid poster board, wooden stakes or boxes and wide-tip permanent markers for signs

 -Heavy-duty tape and stapler to affix signs to stakes or boxes

 -Cheap hangers for clothing, inexpensive clothing racks or cording to hang clothes

 -Self-adhesive stickers, hanging tags and marker to create price tags